 Yes.
 WebPictureFrames can build custom frames to your exact width and height within the limits of each moulding profile.
 You are not limited to standard sizes, which is especially helpful for original art, odd sized prints, and canvas.

-Closer is better.
+It’s very important.
 For professional results, measure to the nearest 1/16 inch.
 If you round, be consistent and write down the exact numbers you enter when you order your frame.

 If you are using a mat, you typically size the frame to the outside dimensions of the mat board.
 The mat opening is cut slightly smaller than your art so the edges are neatly covered.